DarkGhostHunter/Preloader/README.md

 ## Example

 Okay.
 Let's say we have a codebase with thousand of files.
-We don't know any metrics, so we will make generate a preloader script if the request hits the lottery 1 on 100, with a memory limit of 64MB.
+We don't know any metrics, so we will generate a preloader script if the request hits the lottery 1 on 100, with a memory limit of 64MB.

 ```php
 <?php